Simplon-IA-Bdx-1/realestate-aro-nicolas-nicolas-rodolphe-project/README.md

 #### Anaconda

 If you want, you can install [conda](https://docs.conda.io/en/latest/miniconda.html) to manage environments on your machine.
-Create a conda env with this command: `conda create -f environment.yml` at the root of the repo.
+Create a conda env with this command: `conda env create -f environment.yml` at the root of the repo.

 #### Virtual env